thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ./each.sh -p "../log_commits.sh"
 ```

-### Verify the updated branches
+### Verify the updated master branches

 i.e make sure the `pom.xml` looks correct.

-### Do any additional work on the branch
+### Do any additional work

-i.e. you might want to update the swarm version, etc. do the work and commit it on the branch before proceeding.
+i.e. you might want to update the swarm version, etc. do the work and commit it before proceeding.

 #### License updates